 The Legend Hotel Situated in a posh neighbourhood of Civil Lines, the hotel boasts of lush green lawn, elegant rooms and a superb location.
 It is best for leisure travellers and regular tourists.

-Ganga Aarti: As the sun set, the Ghats in Prayagraj comes alive with holy chants and aarti which is a regular ritual on the banks of River Ganga.
+By sunset, the Ghats in Prayagraj come alive with holy chants and aarti, a regular ritual on the banks of River Ganga.
 The Ganga Aarti is a spectacular view to watch while getting yourself immersed in the holy spirits of the city.

-Chitrakoot: Justifying its name of ‘Hill of many wonders’, Chitrakoot lies amidst the Vindhyan range of mountains.
-The place has a great religious, historical and cultural significance and is a nice short great from Prayagraj.
+Justifying its name of ‘Hill of many wonders’, Chitrakoot lies amidst the Vindhyan range of mountains.
+The place has a great religious, historical and cultural significance and is an excellent getaway from Prayagraj.

-Lucknow: The traditional city of Lucknow is now on the path of becoming a developed metro, but still it hasn’t lost its old-world charm.
+The traditional city of Lucknow is now on the path of becoming a developed metro, but still, it hasn’t lost its old-world charm.
 With heritage monuments, traditional fabric and the best kababs in the world, Nawab City is one of the best weekend getaways.

-Ayodhya: Being the birthplace of Lord Rama, it’s a landmark place in the history of Hindu religion.
-It’s an ideal place if you want to get close and know about the relevance of Hindu religion and culture.
+Being the birthplace of Lord Rama, it’s a landmark place in Hindu religion history.
+It’s an ideal place to get close and know about the relevance of the Hindu religion and culture.

-Although exploring this vibrant cultural city in a day is a tough choice but since you are just there for one day, so here’s how you can make the most of it.
-Do not try to fit in everything in your one-day itinerary.
-Try to cover the best locations in the city.
+Although exploring this vibrant cultural city in a day is a tough choice, if you are just there for one day, here’s how you can make the most of it.
+First, do not try to fit everything in your one-day itinerary.
+Instead, try to cover the best locations in the city.
 Some of the landmark in Prayagraj that you shouldn’t miss are Triveni Sangam, Allahabad Fort, Asoka Pillar, All Saints Cathedral, Anand Bhawan and Khusro Bagh.
-If you got any extra time, you could go shopping at Chowk or Katra location.
+Then, if you got any extra time, you could go shopping at Chowk or Katra location.